LambdaHack/LambdaHack/PLAYING.markdown

 and crawl from damp holes all the time.
-While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care where the other monsters are going and all move at once, sometimes colliding and hitting each other by chance.
+While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care where the other monsters are going and all move at once, sometimes colliding and hitting each other by mistake.

 When the hero bumps into a monster or a monster attacks the hero, melee combat occurs.
-Throwing objects and aiming magical devices may wound the affected targets, too.
+The best weapon carried by each party is taken into account for calculating bonus damage.
+The total damage that the current hero can inflict is constantly displayed at the bottom of the screen.
+The total damage inflicted by a given monster may change as it finds and picks up new weapons.
+Heroes and monsters running into another (with the Shift key) do not inflict damage, but change places.
+This gives the opponent a free blow, but improves tactical situation or aids escape.

+Throwing weapons wounds the affected targets, too, though you have to target a monster first (with the '*' key from the top row or numpad).
+You can throw any object in your possession
+(press '*' for a non-standard choice) or on the floor (press '-'), though only objects of a few kinds inflict more than one hit point of damage.
 Whenever a monster or a hero hit points reach zero, the combatant dies.
 When the last hero dies, the game ends.

 On Winning and Dying